-Many clubs have begun feeding protein pellets.
-There is nothing wrong with this when done legally and it can improve the condition of your deer herd when done correctly.
-Correctly means one feeder per 100-200 acres and they are not allowed to be empty.
-However, many people do not understand how feeding really affects their herd, nor do they understand how much it costs to do it correctly.
-A correct feeding program can and will improve body condition in most of MS (the Delta region being suspect, as habitat is already extremely good).
-Improved body condition will result in increased reproduction.
+Another issue is the harvest of cull bucks.
+Culling can im-Many clubs have begun feeding protein pellets.
+There is prove the standing crop of the deer herd.
+It will not improve nothing wrong with this when done legally and it can imgenetics, at least not in the near future, but will stop that deer prove the condition of your deer herd when done correctly. from eating.
+A deer eats about 6 lbs of food for every 100 lbs Correctly means one feeder per 100-200 acres and they are not of body weight every day.
+Thus, taking a 150 lb deer saves allowed to be empty.
+However, many people do not underabout 1 1/2 tons of food a year!!!
+This food is now available for stand how feeding really affects their herd, nor do they undera higher quality buck to get better.
+But the million dollar quesstand how much it costs to do it correctly.
+A correct feeding tion is why do properties have so many culls???
+Usually it is program can and will improve body condition in most of MS because deer are not getting enough high quality food to grow (the Delta region being suspect, as habitat is already extremely antlers to their genetic potential.
+In other words, properties good).
+Improved body condition will result in increased reprohave a lot of culls because there are too many deer for the habduction.
 This is dangerous if you already have a few too many deer, as most properties do.
 You are taking away the natural limiting factors that slow herd growth.
 As a deer herd increases to or above carrying capacity, reproduction slows down.
 More does actually have fewer fawns.
-While this seems backwards, consider that fewer deer will be allowed more forage for themselves and should be in better reproductive condition, often resulting in a higher fetus: doe ratio.
+While this seems backwards. consider that fewer deer will be allowed more forage for themselves and should be in better reproductive condition, often resulting in a higher fetus: doe ratio.
 On the other hand, reproduction is naturally limited when a population approaches or exceeds the habitats' natural carrying capacity.
 Thus, more does actually can have fewer fawns.
 When feed is added during stress times, the limiting factor (nutrition) is removed.
 Counter to what Mother Nature wants, due to the feed, you will have more fawns born.
 At first this sounds like a good thing and it can be as long as harvest increases.
 Unfortunately, harvest usually does not increase.
 To exacerbate the numbers problem, hunters commonly don't see more deer, as food drives movement during most of the year.
 If food is not limited, then deer movement decreases.
 Thus the herd expands rapidly, but it is hard to notice the first few years.
 The only thing noticeable is that the feeders are empty sooner.
 Body conditions initially improve but soon start to decline again.
 More feed is added and the cycle continues, all the while the herd continues to expand.